floroh/pprl-services/README.md

 ## Data generation requirements
-For usage of the data generation based on the North Carolina Voter Registry (NCVR), the respective data must be provided either:
+For usage of the data generation based on the North Carolina Voter Registry (NCVR), the respective data must be provided either by:

 ### Importing it from the MongoDB database provided by [Panse et al.](https://doi.org/10.5441/002/edbt.2021.67)
 - see also the [respective README](db/README.NCVR.md)